-Construction and refurbishment work at Woolston campus is almost complete.
+Construction and refurbishment work at Woolston campus is now complete.
 We have worked closely with government and industry partners to create modern, flexible learning environments that mirror industry environments and facilitate flexible learning.

 There has been a shift in trades training to better integrate theory and practice - and that's good news for learners.

 Ara is moving from teaching classroom-based theory sessions, to students having shorter, more frequent theory sessions in the new workshops and then practicing what they have learned.

 At Ara we know that our students would rather be using their hands than sitting for long periods of time.
 To support these changes we've also posted material online and into videos to make students' learning more interesting and available on demand.